TechWorksHub/best-practice-guide/source/cookbook.rst

 ++++++++

-Direct regulation of AI in the EU is tending to a risk based approach based on the harm of AI an application poses to people.
+Direct regulation of AI in the EU is tending to a risk based approach based on the harm than an AI application poses to people.
 Applications are classified into risk categories, and those that pose a high risk are to be subject to more stringent requirements.
 These categories are currently:

 * Unacceptable risk.
 Applications that are a clear threat to the safety,